 Descriptions of the most common treatment options for sarcoma are listed below.
 Treatment options and recommendations depend on several factors, including the type, stage, and grade of sarcoma, possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

-The surgeon's goal is to remove the tumor and enough normal tissue around it to leave behind a “clean margin,” which means there are no tumor cells left in the area where the tumor was removed.
-Small sarcomas can usually be effectively eliminated by surgery alone.
-Those larger than 5 cm are often treated with a combination of surgery and radiation therapy.
-Radiation therapy or chemotherapy may be used before surgery to shrink the tumor and make removal easier, or they may be used during and after surgery to kill any remaining cancer cells.
-Learn more about cancer surgery.
+The surgeon's goal is to remove the tumor and enough normal tissue surrounding it to obtain a clean margin around the tumor.
+A “clean margin” means there are no tumor cells visible at the borders of the surgical specimen.
+This is currently the best method available to ensure that there are no tumor cells left in the area from which the tumor was removed.
+Small low-grade sarcomas can usually be effectively removed by surgery alone.
+Those that are high grade and larger than 2 inches (5 cm) are often treated with a combination of surgery and radiation therapy.
+Radiation therapy or chemotherapy may be used before surgery to shrink the tumor and make removal easier.
+They also may be used during and after surgery to destroy any remaining cancer cells.
+Learn more about the basics of cancer surgery.

 Radiation therapy can also damage normal cells, but because it is focused around the tumor, side effects are usually limited to those areas.

-Most radiation therapy side effects go away soon after treatment ends.
-Newer radiation techniques, including proton therapy (see Current Research), may help control sarcoma and cause fewer short-term and long-term side effects.
+Newer radiation techniques, including proton therapy (see Latest Research), may help control sarcoma and cause fewer short-term and long-term side effects.

 Learn more about radiation therapy.